codehsbooks/apjava/Basic-Java/user-input.md

 ## Input of Booleans

 To read the user's input as a boolean, we use ``readBoolean("String prompt")``.
-This allows us to ask the user any true or false questions.
+This allows us to ask the user any true or false question.